-A.5.10 (5.10) CS105, conducted susceptibility, antenna port, cross modulation, 30 Hz to 20 GHz.
+A.5.10 (5.10) CS105, conducted susceptibility, antenna port, cross modulation.

-Applicability and limits: The intent of this requirement is to control the response of antennaconnected receiving subsystems to modulation being transferred from an out-of-band signal to an in-band signal.
+Applicability and limits: This receiver front-end susceptibility requirement is applicable from 30 Hz to 20 GHz only for receivers that normally process amplitude-modulated RF signals, as specified in the individual procurement specification.
+The intent of this requirement is to control the response of antenna-connected receiving subsystems to modulation being transferred from an out-of-band signal to an in-band signal.
 This effect results from a strong, out-of-band signal near the operating frequency of the receiver that modulates the gain in the front-end of the receiver and adds amplitude varying information to the desired signal.
 The requirement should be considered only for receivers, transceivers, amplifiers, and the like, which extract information from the amplitude modulation of a carrier.
 Due to the wide diversity of subsystem designs being developed, the applicability of this type of requirement and appropriate limits need to be determined for each procurement.
 Also, requirements need to be specified that are consistent with the signal processing characteristics of the subsystem and the particular test procedure to be used to verify the requirement.